LayerXcom/cordage/flow-ethereum-event-watch/README.md

 </p>

 # Flow Ethereum Event Watch
-This CorDapp provides a simple example of how to watch(get) Ethereum Events and send a transaction to Ethereum Contract from Corda Flow.
+This CorDapp provides a simple example of how to watch (retrieve) Ethereum Events from Corda Flow.

-A node starts its event watching by calling the `StartEventWatchFlow`.
+A node starts event-watching by calling the `StartEventWatchFlow`.
 This creates a `WatchState` on the ledger.
 This `WatchState` has a scheduled activity to start the `EventWatchFlow` 10 seconds later.

-When the `EventWatchFlow` runs 10 seconds later, it consumes the existing `WatchState` and the Flow gets Ethereum Logs and takes out some Ethereum Events object.
+When the `EventWatchFlow` runs, it consumes the existing `WatchState`.
+Then, the flow retrieves Ethereum Logs that contain Ethereum Events.
+If the Ethereum Event outputs the number which equals to `searchId`, the flow stops to produce `WatchState`;
-If the Flow can find aimed Ethereum Event, it sends Ethereum Transaction to the Ethereum Contract or if not, the Flow creates a new `WatchState`.
+otherwise, the flow creates a new `WatchState`.

 The new `WatchState` also has a scheduled activity to start the `EventWatchFlow` in 10 seconds.

-In this way, calling the `StartEventWatchFlow` creates an endless chain of `EventWatchFlow`s 10 seconds apart as long as the Flow cannot find aimed Ethereum Event.
+After all, `StartEventWatchFlow` creates an endless chain of `WatchState`s that runs `EventWatchFlow` every 10 seconds as long as the flow cannot meet a certain condition.

 Be aware that support of HTTP requests in flows is currently limited: